Information Theoretic Text-to-Image Alignment: Introduction

-In this paper we take an information theoretic perspective on \gls{T2I} alignment by using \gls{MI} to quantify the non-linear relationship between prompts and the corresponding images.
-In particular, we focus on the estimation of \textit{point-wise} \gls{MI} using neural estimators~\cite{belghazi2018mine, song2019understanding, brekelmans2023improving, franzese2024minde, kong2024interpretable}, and show that \gls{MI} can be interpreted as an extremely general measure of \gls{T2I} alignment, which does not require linguistic analysis of prompts, nor does it rely on auxiliary models or heuristics.
-Our method, which we call \acrshort{MITUNE}, unfolds as follows.
-We build upon the work in~\cite{franzese2024minde} and extend it to compute point-wise \gls{MI}.
-We then proceed with a self-supervised fine-tuning approach, whereby we use point-wise \gls{MI} to construct an information-theoretic aligned fine-tuning set using synthetic data generated by the \gls{T2I} model itself.
-We then use the recent adapter presented in~\cite{liu2024dora} to fine-tune a small fraction of weights of the \gls{T2I} model denoising network.
-In summary, our work presents the following contributions: \begin{itemize} \item We propose a new alignment metric that relies on \gls{MI} between natural prompts and corresponding images (\Cref{sec:preliminaries}).
-We show that \gls{MI}-based alignment is compatible with the most advanced techniques available today, which are based on auxiliary \gls{VQA} or human preference models (\Cref{sec:mialign}).
-Pairwise \gls{MI} is an extremely simple and general measure of similarity between arbitrary distributions, and we leverage it to propose a new \gls{T2I} alignment method. \item We design a self-supervised fine-tuning method that uses a small number of fine-tuning samples to align a pre-trained \gls{T2I} model with no inference-time overhead (\Cref{sec:finetuning}). \item We perform an extensive experimental campaign (\Cref{sec:experiments}) using a recent \gls{T2I} benchmark suite~\cite{huang2023t2icompbench}, and obtain extremely competitive results for a variety of alignment categories.
-Previous work require an accurate analysis of which misalignment problem to address, either through linguistic analysis and prompt decomposition, or through costly human-annotation campaigns.
-Instead, our approach relies on a theoretically sound measure of alignment, and it is lightweight, as it does not require large amounts of fine-tuning data. \end{itemize}
+Overall, current approaches require extra information (human input, auxiliary models, and additional data).
+To the best of our knowledge, no previous work investigates \emph{self-supervised} approaches for T2I alignment, i.e., the use of a pre-trained model to generate images given a specific set of prompts, and select the most aligned ones to prepare a fine-tuning set, without using auxiliary models.
+In this work, we investigate this strategy from an information theoretic perspective, by using \gls{MI} to quantify the non-linear prompt-image relationship.
+In particular, we focus on the estimation of \textit{point-wise} \gls{MI} using neural estimators~\citep{belghazi2018mine, song2019understanding, brekelmans2023improving, franzese2024minde, kong2024interpretable}, and study if and how \gls{MI} can be used as a meaningful signal to improve \gls{T2I} alignment, without relying on linguistic analysis of prompts, nor auxiliary models or heuristics.
+Our method unfolds as follows.
+We build upon the work in~\citep{franzese2024minde} and extend it to compute point-wise \gls{MI}.
+We then proceed with a self-supervised fine-tuning approach, whereby we use point-wise \gls{MI} to construct a fine-tuning set using synthetic data generated by the \gls{T2I} model itself.
+We then use the recent adapter presented in~\citep{liu2024dora} to fine-tune a small fraction of weights injected in the \gls{T2I} model denoising network.
+In summary, our work presents the following contributions: \textbf{(1) We define a point-wise \gls{MI} estimator suitable for a discrete-time setting} (\Cref{sec:preliminaries}).
+We empirically study whether \gls{MI} between natural prompts and corresponding images considering both qualitative and quantitative approaches.
+Specifically, we show that \gls{MI} provides a meaningful indication of alignment with respect to both alignment metrics (\acrshort{BLIP} and \acrshort{HPS}) as well as a users study~(\Cref{sec:mialign}).